 2. Your mind is set on temporal things

 Where your treasure is, your mind will be, Mattew 6:21.
-We are at a point where we’ve gotten our priorities misplaced.
-Instead, we prioritize wealth, career, possessions, physical appearance, relationships, beauty (Gasp!) and more above God.
+We are at a point where our priorities are misplaced.
+Instead, we prioritize wealth, career, possessions, physical appearance, relationships, beauty (Gasp!), and more above God.
 Not that all of these are inherently wrong, but they can be when it begins to make you lose touch with God.
 To get closer to your earthly father, you’d always want to do everything to please him.
 So also should you to your heavenly father.

 3. Praying feels overwhelming

-When prayer is no longer a part of your life, it is an indication that you are drifting from God, and that you lack a real relationship with Him.
-You can not be too busy to pray, but when that becomes the case, reevaluate.
+When prayer is no longer a part of your life, it indicates that you are drifting from God and lack a real relationship with Him.
+You can not be too busy to pray; prioritize when that becomes the case.
 Instead of devoting a large chunk of time to praying, sneak prayer as part of your daily routine.
-Such that you can do it while cooking, in the office or while waiting for a train.
-It is more relieving to pray a little bit here and there than to never.
+You can do that while cooking, in the office, or waiting for a train.
+It is relieving to pray a little bit here and there than never.
 Prayer is the cornerstone of every Christian life.

 4. You trivialize sin

-When people say “no one is perfect, we are all flawed” is just an excuse to encourage rebellious act like murder, homosexuality and all sort of heinous acts in the society, (2 corinthians 5:21).
+When people say “no one is perfect, we are all flawed,” it is just an excuse to encourage rebellious acts like murder, homosexuality, and all sort of heinous acts in society (2 corinthians 5:21).
 To stay away from sin, you have to recognize the reality and seriousness of it.
 While this might not be enough, confessing our sins when we violate the holy law is the ultimate atonement.
 It shows we understand and appreciate his death and resurrection.

 5. Withdrawing from the gathering of true believers

 To pull back in, talking to God in prayers is one big solution.
-You cannot always figure things out by yourself; that is why in every church community, there is usually a counselling department.
+You cannot always figure things out by yourself; that is why there is usually a counseling department in every church community.
 A place where you can share confidential information about what you are going through while receiving advice on ways forward.